3 Sneaky Expenses to Keep an Eye on While Traveling

 Credit card fees are another expense that can dampen your vacation vibes.
 Depending on the credit card, you could be hit with a foreign transaction fee when purchasing from non-U.S. retailers.
 While the fee may not seem like much, a 3% fee, for example, can quickly add up when it's applied every time you use the card.

-One way around this issue is to obtain a credit card with no foreign transaction fee.
+One way around this issue is to obtain a credit card with no foreign transaction fee like the Hawaiian Airlines® Bank of Hawaii World Elite Mastercard®.

 If you're traveling with cash, you may want to do a currency exchange before traveling to your destination.
 This gives you the opportunity to shop around for the best rates.
 Avoid exchanging your bills at the airport, where conversion rates tend to be the highest.

-Visa is a registered trademark of Visa International Service Association.
+HawaiianMiles is a registered trademark of Hawaiian Airlines, Inc.

 You're about to exit BOH.com